G. D. Agrawal: Dam stopped

 Work on the Loharinag Pala Hydro Power Project was stopped when Agrawal came close to dying on the 38th day of his fast in protest of the harnessing of the river Bhagirathi.
 In a letter dated 19 February 2009 to Agrawal, the Ministry of Power stated that it had ordered the immediate suspension of work on the Loharinag-Pala Hydropower Project on the Bhagirathi River.
 In response, Agrawal ended his fast the following day at 11:00 am.
 The Indian government agreed to speed up its inquiry into how electricity could be generated without the flow of the Ganges being impeded.

-Agrawal's devotion to the River Ganges comes from his strong Hindu faith and conviction that India is staring at an unprecedented ecological and cultural catastrophe.
-As a citizen and a patriot, he has made it his life's mission to recall India to its traditional reverence for nature and to share that wisdom with the "developed" world.
-His sense of duty allows him to do no less.
+Agrawal attributed his campaign for the Ganges to his Hindu faith and his concern over the river's ecological and cultural significance.

 National Ganges River Basin Authority

 His campaign was taken up by leaders of the opposition party, who called for stopping all dam constructions upstream of the river.
 The Government of India was quick to commit itself to ensure perennial environmentally acceptable flows throughout the river and informing Agrawal of the same.
 The Government then went a step ahead and declared the Ganges a National River and set up the National Ganga River Basin Authority (NGRBA) as an empowered planning, implementing, and monitoring authority for the Ganges.

-On 4 November 2009, in New Delhi, Prime Minister Manmohan Singh, also the chairman of NGRBA, directed the concerned officials to expedite of the National Ganges River Basin Research Institute (NGRBRI).
+On 4 November 2009, in New Delhi, Prime Minister Manmohan Singh, also the chairman of NGRBA, directed the officials concerned to expedite the establishment of the National Ganges River Basin Research Institute (NGRBRI).
 The Centre for Environmental Studies and Technology (CEST), Banaras Hindu University was named the research institute that would act as knowledge centre for collecting and analysing all relevant data concerning the Ganges basin.

 The objectives of NGRBRI are to: